Inside LA - The Los Angeles Lowdown

 5. RAINBOW BAR AND GRILL

 Decked out in memorabilia from its heavy metal heyday, this place oozes the history of its past.
-Beginning as the Villa Nova restaurant, a Rat Pack hangout, the upstairs area was famously a home-away-from-home for rock legends like The Who, Alice Cooper, Guns ‘N’ Roses and hundreds more.
-John Belushi also had his last meal here, on March 5, 1982, before his untimely death at the Chateau Marmont later that night.
+Beginning as the Villa Nova restaurant, a Rat Pack hangout, the upstairs area was famously a home-away-from-home for rock legends like The Who, Alice Cooper, Guns ‘N’ Roses and many more.
+John Belushi also had his last meal here, on March 5, 1982, before his untimely death at the Chateau Marmont later that same night.

 This map is interactive.
 To open in Google Maps click the icon in the top right corner.